 |Grooming Your Havanese – “Looking good, kid!”

-Grooming your Havanese not only keeps her/him looking good and
+Grooming your Havanese not only keeps her/him looking good and healthy, but

 and your dog.

 Typically the Havanese is kept in a full, flowing coat, which requires regular